You should be creating a donor newsletter. Because they’re a love letter to your donors

 This isn’t just the facts, ma’am reporting, either.
 Don’t hold back on the emotion.
 Donors give because of it.
 They want their generous impulse to be validated by your news.
 “I did something wonderful!”

-Gratitude and asks go hand-in-hand.
+Gratitude and asking go hand-in-hand

 Part of helping donors feel great is encouraging them to give again – and feel wonderful again.